y6602016/CS562/README.md

   ```
   python3 mfqe.py
   ```
+  ** Please make sure executing the program in the vurtual environment and the Config folder should be in the same folder with query.py **

-- Select 1 for reading the input file or Select 2 for providing input from keyboard.
+- Provide the table name and Select 1 for reading the input file or Select 2 for providing input from keyboard.
 - Execute the generated query program
   ```
   python3 query.py
   ```
+  ** Please make sure executing the program in the vurtual environment and the Config folder should be in the same folder with query.py **